ijustwebdev/KanjiStart/readme.md

-So basically I wanted to make something similar to kanjiday
+So basically I wanted to make something similar to kanjiday and I wanted to use react to do it.
+I think I got kind of close.
+Would have been nice to have a design to go off of.
+Not only would the end product look better but it would have saved me a bunch of time with the CSS.